hanggrian/IIT-CS554/assignments/hw4.md

 > What are the core contributions of this paper (1~3 items)?

-1. **Started as a mathematical library**: LINPACK was first published as Fortran executables calculating linear algebra problems.
+1.  **Started as a mathematical library:** LINPACK was first published as Fortran executables calculating linear algebra problems.
 It drew inspiration from another package called BLAS.
-2. **Established methodology of HPC benchmarking**: The analysis of theoretical peak and efficiency rate is still the basis of benchmarking today.
+1.  **Established methodology of HPC benchmarking:** The analysis of theoretical peak and efficiency rate is still the basis of benchmarking today.
-3. **Predicting the future of the benchmark**: The authors make an educated guess of how the upcoming benchmark tool would look based on the trends of that time.
+1.  **Predicting the future of the benchmark:** The authors make an educated guess of how the upcoming benchmark tool would look based on the trends of that time.

 ## Problem 4